Explicit local volatility formula for Cheyette-type interest rate models: Proofs

 \subsection{Proof of Theorem~\ref{thm:linear}}

-Start with the following lemma, which might be of interest on its own right. \begin{lemma} where $\tau$ is a random variable which has an inverse Gaussian distribution (IG distribution, aka Wald distribution, e.g., see~\cite{JohnsonKotz} and references therein) with parameters $a$ and $a^2/b^2$, i.e. $\tau\sim \mathrm{IG}(a,a^2/b^2)$. \end{lemma}
+Start with the following lemma, which might be of interest on its own right. \begin{lemma} where $\tau$ is a random variable which has an inverse Gaussian distribution (IG distribution, aka Wald distribution, e.g., see Johnson et.al.~\cite{JohnsonKotz} and references therein) with parameters $a$ and $a^2/b^2$, i.e. $\tau\sim \mathrm{IG}(a,a^2/b^2)$. \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{IG}]

 Start with expressing the expectation $\E(x_T(x_T-k)_+)$ in terms of the call value $C(T,k)=\E((x_T-k)_+)$ (with maturity $T$ and strike $k$).
 To this end, recalling that the second derivative $\partial_{xx} C(T,x)$ is equal to the pdf of $x_T$, and integrating by parts, we get that